 Like many cryptocurrencies, Litecoin enjoyed a massive runup in price at the end of 2017 and into early 2018.
 Prices have fallen since that time but remain substantially higher than early 2017 levels.

 Ethereum was the brainchild of Toronto programmer and Bitcoin enthusiast Vitalik Buterin.
 In 2013, he released a white paper about Ethereum, detailing the potential uses of an alternative blockchain technology that could work as both a financial instrument and decentralized platform for developers to build applications.

 More developers joined ranks and Ethereum had momentum and a growing community of high-tech enthusiasts.
-By 2015, Ethereum was a live cryptocurrency.
-Since its beginnings just a few years ago, Ethereum has grown into the second-largest cryptocurrency by market capitalization.
-While we think of Ethereum as a cryptocurrency, its developers see the value of the tokens, called “ether,” as an aside.
+By 2015, Ether was a live cryptocurrency powering the Ethereum blockchain.
+Since its beginnings just a few years ago, ETH has grown into the second-largest cryptocurrency by market capitalization.

 Bitcoin was built as a cryptocurrency platform.
 Ethereum is a decentralized application platform — one that also hosts a cryptocurrency, a fuel for the network.
 The difference may seem like semantics, but the distinction is a large part of why Ethereum has had such wide adoption in such a short amount of time.